severygb/portfolio-severyn-gabe/reports/D4-report.md

 improvements and studying how to mitigate risks for drivers, crew members, and spectators (Tyler, [2006](#ref-Tyler:2006)).
-It took decades of dangerous competition and major improvements in technology before the global community coalesced around safety for specatators and participants.
-This hundred-odd years of data represents the lives of drivers, spectators, crew members, safety personel, and officals who lost their life in a motorsports incident.
+It took decades of dangerous competition and major improvements in technology before the global community coalesced around safety for spectators and participants.
+This hundred-odd years of data represents the lives of drivers, spectators, crew members, safety personnel, and officials who lost their life in a motorsports incident.

 <img src="../figures/D4-complete.png" width="100%" />